Skip to content

 CWC

-For details, please refer to Schedule 1 to the Import and Export (Strategic Commodities) Regulations Strategic Commodities Control System Website ("SC Website") at http://www.stc.tid.gov.hk/english/checkprod/sc_control.html.
+For details, please refer to Schedule 1 to the Regulations on the Strategic Commodities Control System Website ( "SC Website" ) at https://www.stc.tid.gov.hk/english/checkprod/sc_control.html.

 LICENSING CONTROL SYSTEM

-7. An individual validated licence, i.e. import licence or export licence, is required for the importation or exportation of any commodity under control.
+7. A valid licence, i.e. import licence or export licence, is required for the importation or exportation of any commodity under control.
 Licence applications are processed by the Strategic Trade Controls Branch of the Trade and Industry Department.
-Other government departments with an interest may be consulted as and when necessary on a case-by-case basis.
+Other government departments may be consulted as and when necessary on a case-by-case basis.
 Such licensing requirement extends to all imports and exports irrespective of destination.
-Transshipment cargo is also subject to the licensing requirement.
-Goods in transit, i.e. those remaining on board the same vessel or aircraft throughout its passage through Hong Kong, are normally not required to be covered by a licence except for particular sensitive items as listed in Schedule 2, or items which are, or may be, used in the development, production, handling or storage of weapons of mass destruction.
+Transhipment cargo is also subject to the licensing requirement.
+Goods in transit, i.e. those remaining at all times in or on the vessel or aircraft in or on which brought into Hong Kong throughout its passage through Hong Kong, are normally not required to be covered by a licence except for particular sensitive items as listed in Schedule 2, or items which are, or may be, used in the development, production, handling or storage of weapons of mass destruction.

 8. Apart from having to provide all basic shipment particulars as required in the licence application form, an application must also include details concerning the specifications and technical capabilities of the goods (in the case of computers, telecommunications systems, numerical control products, answers to a technical questionnaire may also be required).

-9. Depending on the technical capability of the goods and the destination, the application may also need to contain information on the end-use to which the goods will be put.
-(See paragraph 22 below)
+9. Depending on the technical capability of the goods and the destination, the applicant may also need to provide information on the end-use of the goods.

 2. the technical capabilities of the goods are suitable for the end-use declared;